 Bookmakers Who Accept Rupees

-While it is fairly easy to find bookies to bet with from India, finding bookmakers who accept Rupees is a far harder proposition.
+While it is fairly easy to find bookmakers who will take bets from customers within India, finding one of the few bookmakers who accept Rupees is a far harder proposition.

 Best Way To Deposit From Within India